Staying Power

 Written by John Deacon

-A neat demo with a slightly different intro, with a few bass notes that add a bit to the track.
-The track's lyrics are still early and very different from the final version.
-Worth a listen just to hear how the song has progressed.
+This demo, presumably from Musicland Studio in Munich, is an interesting alternative version.
+This take starts with a slightly different intro with a few bass notes.
+The demo's lyrics are still early and slightly different from the final version.
+This one is worth a listen just to hear how the song has progressed.

 Written by John Deacon